DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 Core nodes of the tree will be colored the average color of its CPUs (these colors are defined by KernelShark), NUMA nodes are colored from averages of core node colors.
 If a color is deemed too dark, white text is used for their labels, otherwise the nodes use black text color.
-The root node, representing the machine for which the topology exists and also the stream for which the GL widget is showing a trace file, is colored according to the color assigned to the stream by KernelShark (these are visible when there are more streams present in a session).

 ### Scrolling in the GL widget with active topology widgets